GluuFederation/docs-ce-prod/3.1.3/source/developer-guide/script-debugging.md

 ## Prepare Eclipse

-  1. Install the PyDev Eclispe plugin from the Eclipse Markeplace
+  1. Install the PyDev Eclipse plugin from the Eclipse Markeplace
   1. Open Debug perspective
   1. Start the remote debugger server by navigating to `Menu` > `PyDev` > `Start Debug Server`